 Making the soup base

-Heat oil in a large pan and fry the onion and garlic until soft.
-Then add the vegetables, herbs and spices and fry for a few minutes until the vegetables are cooked and the flavors are well blended.
+Heat the oil in a large pan and sauté the onion and garlic until soft.
+Then add the vegetables, herbs, and spices and cook for a few minutes until the vegetables are tender and the flavors are well combined.

 Adding the lentils to the soup base

-Add the cooked lentils and liquid (water or stock) to the pan with vegetables.
-Bring the soup to the boil and let it simmer gently for 10 to 15 minutes, so that all the flavors come together well.
+Add the cooked lentils and the liquid (water or stock) to the pan with the vegetables.
+Bring the soup to a boil and simmer gently for 10 to 15 minutes, allowing all the flavors to meld.
 Taste and season with salt and pepper.

 Slow cooker and pressure cooker options